MKme/Engine-Doctor/README.md

 ### Code

-- Two flaors of code are now offered:
+- Two flavours of code are now offered:

 1. BME280 Version- This has Temp, Pressure and HUMIDITY with Thermocouple